AbdouENSIA/Titanic-Survival-Prediction/README.md

-# 🚢 Titanic Survival Predictor: Will You Make It? 🧊
+# 🚢 Titanic Survival Prediction: Will You Make It? 🧊

 ## 📚 Table of Contents
 1. [Overview](#-overview)